NWChemEx/Chemist/docs/source/orbital_spaces/types.rst

 ***********************

 Libchemist supports a lot of different types of orbital spaces.
 This page walks through those spaces and compares and contrasts them.
+TODO: Graphic to summarize this all.

 .. note::